joo6077/cool_dropdown/README.md

 ## Features

-- All customizable style(font, fontsize. color, icon, result, dropdown decoration...)
+- All customizable style(font, fontsize. color, icon, result, dropdown decoration...).
-- Auto scroll to selected item position
+- Auto scroll to selected item position.
-- dropdown is automatically placed.
-It's based on the position of the result on the screen.(top/bottom)
+- Dropdown is automatically placed.
+It's based on the position of the result on the screen(top/bottom).
-- Support triangle arrow
-- Support overflow ellipsis.
 - Marquee effect.
 - Customizable animation.
 - Error handling.